Momus Emerging Critics Residency

 Led by Dr. Léuli Eshrāghi

-Drawing on the complexity and diversity of Indigenous art criticism that is documented in gatherings, aesthetic and performative practices, as well as in publications, this Momus Emerging Critics Residency led by Dr. Léuli Eshrāghi (Sāmoan: Āpia, Salelologa, Siʻumu, Leulumoega) is dedicated to global Indigenous art criticism, history, theory, orature, and relationality.
-This gathering is a digital territory where shared destinies are fully recognized between our many homelands under settler colonial, militourist, and extractivist occupations.
-This residency is a kin constellation where innovation and validation go hand in hand with respect to our many ceremonial-political and intellectual practices.
-This platform is for emerging and experienced Indigenous critics, writers, curators, historians, and theorists to share compelling developments in situated community-level practices and transnational movements.
+Drawing on the complexity and diversity of Indigenous art criticism that is documented in gatherings, aesthetic and performative practices, as well as in publications, this Momus Emerging Critics Residency led by Dr. Léuli Eshrāghi (Sāmoan: Apia, Salelologa, Siʻumu, Leulumoega) was dedicated to global Indigenous art criticism, history, theory, orature, and relationality.
+This gathering was a digital territory where shared destinies are fully recognized between our many homelands under settler colonial, militourist, and extractivist occupations.
+This residency formed a kin constellation where innovation and validation go hand in hand with respect to our many ceremonial-political and intellectual practices.
+This platform was built for emerging and experienced Indigenous critics, writers, curators, historians, and theorists to share compelling developments in situated community-level practices and transnational movements.

-The Momus Emerging Critics Residency, Southern Summer / Northern Winter, 2022 Edition will be led by Dr. Léuli Eshrāghi (Sāmoan: Āpia, Salelologa, Siʻumu, Leulumoega) and offered exclusively to a global Indigenous cohort.
+The Momus Emerging Critics Residency, Southern Summer / Northern Winter, 2022 Edition was led by Dr. Léuli Eshrāghi (Sāmoan: Apia, Salelologa, Siʻumu, Leulumoega) and offered exclusively to a global Indigenous cohort.
 Titled “Writing Relations, Making Futurities: Global Indigenous Art Criticism,” this intensive two-week online residency assembles Indigenous art writers, educators, editors, and publishers to draw on the complexity and diversity of Indigenous art criticism and together strengthen practice.

-Eshrāghi and a group of leading Indigenous critics, writers, publishers, editors, curators, historians, and theorists will share compelling developments in situated community-level practices and transnational movements, offering emerging Indigenous writers a space for sustained discussion, writing, and mentorship.
+Eshrāghi and a group of leading Indigenous critics, writers, publishers, editors, curators, historians, and theorists shared compelling developments in situated community-level practices and transnational movements, offering emerging Indigenous writers a space for sustained discussion, writing, and mentorship.

-Participants in “Writing Relations, Making Futurities” will develop texts that are informed by the breadth of global Indigenous art criticism, cultural protocols, and citational practices, prioritized in the sessions led by practitioners belonging to Indigenous communities around the world.
+Participants in “Writing Relations, Making Futurities” have begun to develop texts that are informed by the breadth of global Indigenous art criticism, cultural protocols, and citational practices, prioritized in the sessions led by practitioners belonging to Indigenous communities around the world.
 Participants will have access to continued mentorship for writing and pitching in the seasons following the Residency.
-We will work to identify publication opportunities for participants post-residency.
+We are currently working to identify publication opportunities for participants post-residency.

-The two-week program takes place online across two separate weeks, engaging participants in 10 days (3 hours per day) of workshops, writing, and lectures.
-In order to accommodate as many people as possible, the residency will take place in separate time zones for its respective weeks, centred on Southern Summer, then on Northern Winter.
+The two-week program took place online across two separate weeks, engaging participants in 10 days (3 hours per day) of workshops, writing, and lectures.
+In order to accommodate as many people as possible, the residency took place in separate time zones for its respective weeks, centred on Southern Summer and Northern Winter.

-Applicants must identify as Indigenous.
-A panel of session leaders belonging to Indigenous communities situated in the Great Ocean, Turtle Island and the Arctic will together assess applications to gather the first international Indigenous cohort of the Momus Emerging Critics Residency.
-The panel will recognize that there are multiple forms of community-affirmed indigeneity and of Indigenous governance, as well as significant barriers to deepened cultural connections.
+A panel of session leaders belonging to Indigenous communities situated in the Great Ocean, Turtle Island, and the Arctic together assessed applications to gather the first international Indigenous cohort of the Momus Emerging Critics Residency.
+The panel recognized that there are multiple forms of community-affirmed indigeneity and of Indigenous governance, as well as significant barriers to deepened cultural connections.
 The panel will prioritize applicants with lived experiences of their indigeneity and connections to ancestral land/water territory.

 Dr. Ngarino Ellis | Ngāpuhi, Ngāti Porou | Associate Professor, Art History, University of Auckland